corneliusio/calio/README.md

 ### mode *`single|multi|range`*
 `single` - *(default)* acts as a basic date picker, the user picks a single date at any given time.
 `multi` - allows the user select multiple dates at once.
-`range` - allows the user to select only two dates at a time—highlighting all dates between their selections.
+`range` - allows the user to select only two dates at a time&mdash;highlighting all dates between their selections.

 ```js
 new Calio(el, {